nicolasLepy/TheManager/Readme.md

 ## Simulation stability

-The simulation has gained in stability : money in game stabilizes after few years and remains stable after.
+The simulation has gained in stability : money in simulation stabilizes after few years and remains stable after.
 Players and clubs average level tends to incrase over time.

 Some realism issues : Small clubs at beginning can't stabilize at professionnal level.